2009 National League Championship Series: Game 5

 The Dodgers went up 1–0 in the first inning after Cole Hamels gave up a solo home run to Andre Ethier.
 The Phillies came right back in the bottom of the first after Jayson Werth deposited a three-run home run into the right field seats off of Vicente Padilla.
 In the second, James Loney's leadoff home run made it 3–2 Phillies, but in the bottom half, Pedro Feliz's leadoff home run gave the Phillies that run back.
 In the fourth, Jayson Werth hit a leadoff single and scored on Raul Ibanez's double, knocking Padilla out of the game.
 A walk and hit-by-pitch from Ramon Troncoso loaded the bases.
 George Sherrill hit Shane Victorino with a pitch to force in another run.
 Orlando Hudson's home run in the fifth made it 6–3 Phillies and Rafael Furcal's double knocked Hamels out of the game.
 In the sixth, Victorino's home run after a hit-by-pitch off of Clayton Kershaw made it 8–3 Phillies.
 Jayson Werth's home run next inning off of Hong-Chih Kuo made it 9–3 Phillies.
 In the eighth, Chan Ho Park allowed two leadoff singles, then Ryan Madson walked Manny Ramirez to load the bases with no outs before Matt Kemp's RBI single made it 9–4 Phillies.
 Madson, though, retired the next three batters to end the inning and the Phillies got that run back in the bottom half when Chase Utley scored on a wild pitch from Ronald Belisario.
 Brad Lidge retired the Dodgers in order in the ninth to seal the Phillies' 10–4 win and advance them to the World Series.
+This marked the seventh straight postseason loss for the Dodgers in Philadelphia dating back to the 1983 NLCS.